danclark5/python-sierpinski-carpets/readme.rst

 **Skip the following if you understand virtualenvs**

-Assuming you have python you'll need to do the following.
+Assuming you have python 3 (I am on 3.5 at the moment) you'll need to do the following.
 If you don't have python installed there are plenty of resources, or you can send me a message on twitter.

 1. Create a virtualenv.
 This can be done with ``python -m venv nameofyourvirtualenv``